FCTL3314/FCTL3314/README.md

 Hello 👋, I'm Nikita, an active Python Backend developer looking to improve my skills and grow.

-My path in back-end development began in 2022, and since then I have been constantly learning new technologies, actively participating in various projects, while also working as a freelancer.
+My path in back-end development began in 2022, and since then I have been constantly learning new technologies, actively participating in various projects, while also working as full-time developer.

 ### 🎯 Projects